palakparmartntra/E-Commerce-Project/README.md

 # Dash Cloths
 Dash cloths is a online cloths website where you can puchase  attractive cloths for men and woman

 # Table of contents

+# Technologies

+- Python
+- Django
+- Database - pgadmin